YellowSmiley/AngularJsFinance/README.md

 # AngularJsFinance
-A basic finance calculator created in AngularJS
+A basic finance calculator created in AngularJS and typescript.